relacslab/relacslab.github.io/tips.md

 - What is the problem definition of this paper?
 - Is there a previous approach?
 What are the limitations of the previous approach?
 - What is the proposed key idea for overcoming the aforementioned limitations?
 What are the practical challenges to realizing the idea?
-- Why would the proposed approach outperform than the previous approach from the technical perspective (i.e., rationale behind design choices)?
+- Why would the proposed approach outperform the previous approach from the technical perspective (i.e., rationale behind design choices)?
 - How do the authors address those challenges in detail in the methodology part?
 - In the evaluation part, how do the authors evaluate their idea?
 By simulation?
 Real machine-based emulation?
 - What are the evaluation configurations?
 What is the rationale behind those configurations?